Zi-Stonga/Traveler-Website/index.md

 [editor on GitHub](https://github.com/Zi-Stonga/cs465-fullstack/edit/gh-pages/index.md)

 A little more about me.
-I have a bachelors degree in Computer Science that I obtained through Southern New Hampsure Universty, go owls!
+I have a bachelors degree in Computer Science that I obtained through Southern New Hampsure University, go SNHU!

 ### Markdown